×

 1. Character Sketch Generation: Begin by sketching on paper characters for your comic.
 Sketch multiple variations for each character.
 Take photos of your favorites with a smartphone.

-2. Panel Composition: Upload the photos of sketches into an AI image generator to generate panels from your sketches.
+2. Panel Composition: Upload the photos of sketches into an AI image generator to generate panels from your sketches, such as Vizcom.
 Many image generators allow you to upload an image as a reference.
-Create additional prompt descriptions that describe key scenes from your comic, such as: "Low-angle shot of pirate captain dramatically silhouetted against twin moons."
+Create additional prompt descriptions that describe key scenes from your comic, such as: "Low-angle shot of pirate captain dramatically silhouetted against moon."
 Experiment with different panel compositions, camera angles, and character interactions.
 Generate at least three distinct panels for a three panel layout.

 3. Style Application: Choose a cohesive art style for your comic.
 Use AI tools to apply this style across your character designs and panel layouts.
 Iterate on the results, adjusting prompts to refine the style application.